mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

     - `a ⋅ b` - inner product of tensor and vector
     - `a : b` - scalar product of two tensors

-Additionally, the [@MP-UNITS] library knows the expected quantity character, which is provided (implicitly or explicitly) in the definition of each quantity type.
-Thanks to that, it prevents the user, for example, from providing a scalar representation type for force or a vector representation for power quantities.
+Additionally, the library knows the expected quantity character, which is provided (implicitly or explicitly) in the definition of each quantity type.
+Thanks to that, it prevents the user, for example, from providing a scalar representation type for _force_ or a vector representation for _power_ quantities.

 ```cpp
 QuantityOf<isq::velocity> q1 = 60 * km / h;                             // Compile-time error